Canon 2000D vs M6

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The M6 has a touchscreen, while the 2000D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The M6 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 2000D does not have a selfie-screen.

 Concerning the storage of imaging data, both the 2000D and the M6 write their files to SDXC cards.
+The M6 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 2000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Canon EOS M6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.